LynxSolutions/oc-scrollTop-plugin/readme.md

   * **Background Color**: CSS color attribute of the background
   * **Background Hover Color**: CSS color attribute of the background when the user hovers over it

-######If you have any suggestions about new features, feel free to write an issue in the Support section of this page.

 ## Documentation
 It is a pretty simple plugin, so not much to talk about.
 It adds the **scrollToTop** object to the page, which contains all the information the Component needs to function as you customized it.